federicomigliosi/Blink-comparator/README.md

 The two input parameters ```LeftImage``` and ```RightImage``` correspond to the two different astronomical images of the night sky taken at different times.

 ## Credits
+This script was created with the help of the following [guide](https://nostarch.com/real-world-python).